Indigenous mothers fight to find missing children in Canada

 Sniffer dogs

-In 2022, indigenous mothers won a court order to halt construction of a new university campus and research centre on the site, a project worth some US$643 million.
+In 2022, indigenous mothers won a court order to suspend construction of a new university campus and research centre on the site, a project worth some US$643 million.

 Fellow activist Kwetiio, 52, says they insisted on defending the case themselves without lawyers, so that it would be “our way.
 No one speaks for us.”